peteratef1/ziada-privacy-policy/privacy-policy-2.md

 # Privacy Policy

-Fit Hub app takes your privacy seriously.
+ZIADA app takes your privacy seriously.
 To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Collection of Routine Information